michael-s-marshall/social_rent_rdd/03_social_rent_rdd_markdown.md

 The final analysis shows the placebo of affordable rent starts per 1,000 existing dwellings.
-It finds no effect of treatment on the rate of affordable rent starts, providing further support of a treatment effect from the policy change.
+It finds no effect of treatment on the rate of affordable rent starts, providing further support of a treatment effect from the policy change on social rent starts.
 Figure 11 visualises the lack of effect.

 <table style="text-align:center">
 <caption>